 PCS has reviewed the review on "agreed upon procedures" (AUP) commonly known as a "pool audit".
-PCS can confirm that this was done by an auditing firm of international repute.
+PCS can confirm that this was done by an appropriate and independent third party.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale